Table of Contents

 - Enjoy!
 Serve warm with your favorite dipping sauce or alongside a fresh salad.

-What to Serve Chamorro Empanadas With
+What to Serve Chamorro Empanada Recipe With

 These empanadas are delicious on their own, but they also pair well with: